 But have you considered greige wood cabinets?
 This isn’t a common color for wood grain anything but it is a wonderful color that can go well with almost any kitchen.
 And who doesn’t love wood cabinets?

 These cabinets are pretty spectacular but of course, it’s not the thing that makes this kitchen rock.
 The warmth the kitchen radiates proves that you can use grey, in the form of greige, to make a kitchen inviting.

 The warm granite and silver appliances are also a good example of how you can blend both tones when using neutral colors.
 And remember, chrome is always in style if it always brings you joy.
 So never cancel it out.

 Keeping Things Light Greige

-Overall, this kitchen seems to have fairly light tones.
+Overall, this kitchen seems to have light tones.
 The floors, the countertops, the crown molding.
 Everything seems lighter than the other greige kitchens that we’ve seen.
 But have you looked at the cabinets?

 They are medium in color, which is accentuated by the lighter walls that are also a greige tone.
-It really is all about relativity when it comes to painting and decorating.
-Light is only light when against the dark.
+It is all about relativity when it comes to painting and decorating.
+Light is light when against the dark.